-The purpose of the resume is to make a strong first impression, by highlighting your most relevant skills, experience, and knowledge.
-It should be impactful, concise, and provide your reader with a clear message as to why you are qualified for the role.
+The purpose of the resume is to make a strong first impression.
+You do this by highlighting your most relevant skills, experience, and knowledge.
+Your resume should be impactful, concise, and provide your reader with a clear message as to why you are qualified for the role.
 Hiring managers scan hundreds of resumes for each job description, and no one wants to read a document full of nondescript adjectives and verbs.
 So choose powerful, descriptive words to boost your resume.

 “Dedicated and results-oriented professional with 10 years of experience supporting marketing and advertising departments.”